eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 For example: `We need to finish the report by Friday` -> uses by the same way, setting a clear time limit.

+### From ... to ...

+From ... to ... is used to describe a movement or change between two points.
+It can show a shift in quantity, state, or location.
+For example: `She moved from engineering to product management`. –> This means her role changed from one area to another.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>